nextpyp/pyp/docs/install/install-web.rst

   The installer's prompt will contain much more detailed information though, including the exact locations of the relevant files, and full commands needed to do some of the tasks that you can copy into your terminal.

+  .. admonition:: Using SLURM too?
+A few more steps are needed.
+    :collapsible:

+    SLURM users have additional steps that are needed since ``nextPYP`` has transitioned to a template-based system for submitting jobs.
+As part of the upgrade, you'll need to follow the :ref:`template installation<slurm-config>` instructions as well.

 Step 4: Start nextPYP again
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~